-Here are some reasons I recommend a second wedding photographer for your Minnesota Wedding:
+Here are five reasons I recommend a second wedding photographer for your Minnesota Wedding:

-This is by far the number one reason you should consider a second photographer.
-The national average wedding guest count is 126 according to the 2019 Wedding Report.
-I regularly see guest counts of around 250 at Minnesota weddings.
-One photographer can’t be everywhere at once.
-A large guest count means a large venue, a large ceremony space, and more action happening all at once during the reception.
-I’ve been to wedding receptions where I can barely get to the other side of the room it’s so packed.
-Two photographers give you the best chance of not missing the things that happen quickly.
+A large guest count means a large venue, big ceremony space, and more action happening all at once.
+I’ve photographed weddings where I can barely get to the other side of the room because it’s full of people.
+Two photographers give you the best chance of not missing the moments that happen quickly.

 You’re not having a first look, or you’re having a first look but it needs to be super quick.
 There are points in the day you will be in completely separate locations from your partner and you want pictures of both.
-You only have one hour to get every single family, wedding party, and couple portrait.
-All reasons why a second photographer is a good idea.
-Two photographers can get through portraits faster than one, and separate if needed.
+You only have one hour to get every single family, wedding party, and individual portrait.
+All situations where a second photographer is a good idea.
+Two photographers can get through portraits faster than one and go to separate locations if needed.

 If you need a very large group photographed, a second photographer is a good idea.
 Chances are this also means you have a high guest count for your wedding anyway.
 Wedding parties of more than 20 people, family pictures with 50 or more people in them.
 All times when a second photographer is very, very helpful.
 A second photographer will be able to help pose the group, wrangle up people, and keep watch for details that one photographer might miss when working with a huge group of people in a time crunch.

-The biggest thing to be aware of is no two weddings are a like.
+The biggest thing to be aware of is no two weddings are the same.

 Even at the same venue or with similar schedules.
 Every wedding is different.
-The best way to know if you’ll need a second photographer is to talk about it with me before you book.
-Be up front on how many guests are expected, how many locations you’ll travel to the day of the wedding, and what your expectations are for your wedding photos.
-When I shoot a wedding by myself I do catch a lot of amazing moments, but a second photographer can add a lot of value and variety to your pictures.
+The best way to know if you’ll need a second photographer is to talk about it with your photographer before you book.
+Be upfront on how many guests are expected, how many locations you’ll travel to the day of the wedding, and what your expectations are for your wedding photos.
+When I shoot a wedding by myself I do catch a lot of amazing moments.
+A second photographer can add a lot of value and variety to your pictures.